-Knowing what types of questions are asked on the ACT and SAT can help you when you are studying for this important test.
+Knowing what the different types of Reading questions asked on the ACT and SAT really helps while you study.

-The questions on the ACT / SAT can be put into 6 broad categories:
+The Reading questions on the ACT / SAT break into 6 broad categories:

 Big picture questions

 Answering these questions requires you to read through the whole passage and get the gist of the subject matter and the writer’s point of view.